Kurt Wright: Elections

-In 1995, Wright defeated Democratic incumbent Bill Aswad, who had beaten Wright for a seat in the Vermont House of Representatives the prior year, for a seat on the Burlington city council from the 4th ward and was reelected in 1997.
+In 1995, Wright ran for a seat on the Burlington city council from the 4th ward, defeating Democratic incumbent Bill Aswad who had beaten Wright for a seat in the Vermont House of Representatives the prior year.
+Wright was reelected in 1997.

 Wright returned to the city council when he defeated Democratic incumbent Russ Ellis in the 4th ward in 2005, and defeated Democratic nominee Jim Holway in 2007.
-Ellis, an incumbent again, was defeated by Wright, who filed to run five minutes before the deadline, again in 2010.
+Ellis, an incumbent again in 2010, was defeated by Wright who filed to run five minutes before the deadline.

 Incumbent Bryan Aubin declined to seek reelection in 2014, and Wright defeated Democratic nominee Carol Ode and Libertarian nominee Loyal Ploof in 2014, and faced no opposition in 2018.
 He declined to run for reelection in 2020, as Federal Communications Commission would require him to leave his radio show for two months.
 Wright, starting in 2014, was the last Republican elected to the city council.

 Wright ran for mayor in 1999, 2009, and 2012 rather than seek reelection to the city council, but lost to Peter Clavelle, Bob Kiss, and Miro Weinberger.
 He declined to run for mayor in 1997, and regretted not running for mayor in 2006.
 Weinberger was endorsed by Wright during the 2018 mayoral election.

 Tenure

 During Wright's tenure he served on the Finance Board and chaired the Ordinance committee.
 In 2007, Wright defeated Progressive Tim Ashe in an 8 to 6 vote to become president of the city council, the first Republican to do so since Ted Riehle in 1987.
 He was reelected president in 2008, defeating Ellis by a vote of 8 to 6, with Ashe supporting Wright.
 Wright attempted to defeat Progressive Bill Keogh, who was seeking a third term as president, in 2011, but withdrew after he failed to assemble enough support.
 Jane Knodell, the outgoing Progressive president of the city council, nominated Wright, the sole Republican member, to succeed her in 2018, and he was approved without opposition.

 The police were called by Wright on March 12, 2009, after councilors Ed Adrian and Dave Berezniak conducted procedural interruptions.
 He threatened to have them removed if they continued to raise points of order.
-The council was debating zoning issues and the Democrats wanted to delay the discussion until after the new Democratic-controlled council was sworn in on April 6.
-The American Civil Liberties Union criticized Wright while Progressive councilors Ashe and Jane Knodell supported him.
+The council was debating zoning issues, and the Democrats wanted to delay the discussion until after the new Democratic-controlled council was sworn in on April 6.
+The American Civil Liberties Union criticized Wright's actions during the meeting while Progressive councilors Ashe and Jane Knodell supported him.
 Berezniak made a complaint to the City Attorney Ken Schatz.